tchoi8/tchoi8.github.io/_posts/2014-02-17-nature-etc.md

 I've meet the director and met the artists who participated in past year.
 I was thinking if you guys are interested, I can collaborate with you on the call? or I can write it and have you as potential collaborator too.

-Also the brain book im reading is really good [Synaptic self](http://www.amazon.com/Synaptic-Self-How-Brains-Become/dp/0142001783)and the book that got me into that one is actually [What should we do with our brain?](http://www.amazon.com/Should-Brain-Perspectives-Continental-Philosophy/dp/082322953X/)
+Also the brain book im reading is really good [Synaptic self](http://www.amazon.com/Synaptic-Self-How-Brains-Become/dp/0142001783) and the book that got me into that one is actually [What should we do with our brain?](http://www.amazon.com/Should-Brain-Perspectives-Continental-Philosophy/dp/082322953X/)

 talk more!